-When the student has passed all the required courses and practicums, he or she will be awarded a certificate of achievement in the MLT program .
-The student is not required to pass state or national license exams to graduate from the program and completion of this program makes the student eligible to take the national licensing exam.
-However, licensure is not guaranteed as it will be up to the student to prepare and achieve this by applying and successfully taking the national exam.
+When the student has passed all the required courses and practicums, he or she will be awarded a certificate of CLS program completion.
+The student is not required to pass state or national license exams to graduate from the program and completion of this program makes the student eligible to take a CDPH/LFS approved licensing exam agency.
+However, licensure is not guaranteed as it will be up to the student to prepare and achieve this by applying and successfully taking the state exam.